July 11, 2024

 Embracing PowerShell for Microsoft 365 license management opens up a world where IT agility directly supports your broader business strategy.
 With the ability to automate complex licensing tasks, your organization gains the flexibility to quickly adapt to changes—be it in scaling operations, restructuring departments, or deploying new software capabilities.
 This not only catapults your IT department's efficiency to new heights but also strategically aligns your technology investments with business objectives, ensuring every decision made contributes directly to your bottom line.

-Due to the deprecation of the MSOnline and Entra ID modules, it's recommended to use Microsoft Graph SDK cmdlets for managing Microsoft 365 licenses.
+Due to the deprecation of the MSOnline and Entra modules, it's recommended to use Microsoft Graph SDK cmdlets for managing Microsoft 365 licenses.
 This approach is particularly beneficial for large-scale operations or organizational restructurings, providing a means to efficiently update user licenses en masse, significantly reducing administrative overhead.

 For example, to assign or remove licenses in bulk, which is particularly challenging in larger tenants, scripts using Microsoft Graph API provide a more efficient and future-proof method.
 Here are examples of such scripts for enabling specific services or removing licenses for a group of users via the Graph API from MVP Vasil Michev: